 - 10KS0320PHD (PhD Program)

-- On the online application's Application Information page, please indicate one or more of Plant Biology's "Fields of Specialization" and faculty members.
+On the online application's Application Information page, indicate one or more of Plant Biology's "Fields of Specialization" and faculty members of interest.

-- Be prepared to upload electronic versions of transcripts from all post-secondary schools you have attended (colleges and universities).
-Please note that these transcripts are considered "unofficial".
+Upload electronic versions of transcripts from all post-secondary schools you have attended (colleges and universities).
+Note that these transcripts are considered "unofficial".
 If you are accepted, you will be asked to supply additional, official copies of your transcripts.

-- The postal address for non-essential, application-related correspondence with the Department of Plant Biology is as follows:
+The address for non-essential, application-related correspondence with the Department of Plant Biology is as follows:

 265 Morrill Hall MC-116